 Presidential Graduate Research Fellowship

-The Presidential Graduate Research Fellowship (PGRF) is a university-wide competition designed to recruit non-resident graduate stduents who demonstrate outstanding potential for achievement in their research, scholarship or creative activities.
+The Presidential Graduate Research Fellowship (PGRF) is a university-wide competition designed to recruit non-resident graduate students who demonstrate outstanding potential for achievement in their research, scholarship or creative activities (RSCA).

 For more information about seeking California residency, click here and scroll to the Residence Reclassification (Continuing Students Only) section.